arensb/ansible-truenas/HACKING.md

 1. If you added a module, add `version_added` to its `DOCUMENTATION` string.

-1. Update `README.md` and add any new contributors.
+1. Update `README.md` and `galaxy.xml` to add any new contributors.

 1. Run `antsibull-changelog lint` and `antsibull-changelog release`.